 Investing in the Community

-All funding is disbursed to programs and services that fit within United Way’s three Community Impact Areas:
+Funding is disbursed to programs in the KFL&A region that fit within United Way’s three Community Impact Areas:

-To learn more about United Way’s funding strategy, please click here Community-Investment-Strategy
+To learn more about United Way’s funding strategy, you can review the Community Investment Strategy

 These one-time grants are disbursed through a joint City of Kingston and United Way KFLA fund.
 These grants encourage innovative and collaborative responses to social needs in our community.
 There is an annual call for applications in the fall.
 City of Kingston and United Way provide grants of up to $25,000.

-Submissions are now closed for the 2018 Community Investment Fund Granting Cycle.
+Submissions are now closed for the Community Investment Fund (CIF) granting cycle.